“…it wasn’t just funny, it was inspired.” – NPR

 I WAS: Born and raised in Southern California and began my musical training very early in life, kicking and screaming at my mom who enforced practicing piano everyday.

 EXPERIENCED IN: WooCommerce, Adobe Suite, working remotely, solving people’s problems.
 Also, percussive hand clappers and dramatic cymbal rolls.

 ENJOYS: Netflix, WordPress, design blogs, swimming, traveling, a home-cooked Japanese meal.

-COLLECTOR OF: Succulents, convention swag, magnets from cities The BWBQ have performed in.
+COLLECTOR OF: Succulents, conference swag, magnets from cities The BWBQ have performed in.

 SOMEDAY I WANT THE QUARTET TO: tour in every continent (sure, we can do Antarctica!), win a Grammy, be in a movie or provide music for a movie, commission a concerto with orchestra by John Williams, play at the White House, and perform while being suspended above the stage.

 PREVIOUS ADDRESSES: Dallas, Cambridge MA, Rochester NY, Chicago, Wellington NZ, Columbia MO

 LOVER OF: words, popcorn, pop culture, eccentricity, orchestral music, international travel

 HIDDEN TALENTS: spinning flags, crossword puzzles, speaking Chinese, taking artistic photographs at airport terminals, dancing like nobody’s watching